kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 # Run this command to configure your shell:
 # eval $(minikube docker-env)
 ```

-This command only prints out a set of export commands that you need to run in order to get your docker cli to connect to the minikube VM's docker daemon.
+This command prints out a set of export commands that you need to run in order to get your workstation's docker cli to connect to the minikube VM's docker daemon.
 However the last line of this output shows how to activate these settings:

 ```bash
 eval $(minikube docker-env)
 ```

-At this point, we are now connected to minikube's docker daemon for the rest of this bash session.
-So let's try this by getting a list of running containers:
+Ok we're now connected to minikube's docker daemon for the rest of this bash session.
+So let's try listing our containers:

 ```bash
 $ docker container ls
 ```

 Ok so based on what we know so far, we should have got an empty list, since we don't have any pods.
-So where did this massive list of containers come from?
+So where have all these containers come from?

 The answer is to do with namespaces.
 You see, in Kubernetes we can group our objects into a construct known as **namespaces**.
-Here's the current list of namespaces:
+We can list all the namespaces using the get command:

 ```bash
 $ kubectl get namespaces